-The most recent tablet in the range, the Galaxy Tab A 10.5 (2018), is one of Samsung’s biggest and priciest Tab A slates – not that ‘priciest’ is saying much – so does that mean you’re getting a higher-end tablet at a still-affordable price, or does it defeat the whole object of Samsung’s strategy?
+The most recent tablet in the range, the Galaxy Tab A 10.5 (2018), is one of Samsung’s biggest and priciest Tab A slates – not that ‘priciest’ is saying much, as this is affordable enough to rank among the best cheap tablets – so does that mean you’re getting a higher-end tablet at a still-affordable price, or does it defeat the whole object of Samsung’s strategy?

 Price and availability